ahw/knowvim/README.md

 knowvim
 =======

 A Vim web demo. http://knowvim.com aims to provide a friendly introduction to beginners fresh off their first Google searches on the subject.
+It was a fun thing that I worked on for a while just because I could, but no longer really make time for.
+Although it's unfinished, I'm particularly proud of http://dev.knowvim.com?log=all, which represents a fairly significant refactoring of what began at http://knowvim.com.

 Background
 ----------